colejarczyk/doc/userguide/earning_rules/creation/qrcode.rst

 If needed, you can also add repeatability limit to this rule type.

-This Earning rule could be called only with API.
+This Earning rule could be call only with API.
 Every run of API function will reward Customer with defined points.

 To add new QR code rule:
 ^^^^^^^^^^^^^^^^^^^^^^^^

-1. Tap **Earning rules** on the Admin sidebar and choose **Add earning rule**.
+1. On the Admin sidebar, tap **Earning rules**.
+Then, choose **Add earning rule**.
 You can also add rule directly from **All earning rules** list by clicking ``Add earning rule`` at the top of the page

 .. image:: /userguide/_images/add_rule_button.png
    :alt:   Add Rule Options